Explainer: Evergrande, China's fragile housing giant

 Bloomberg News reported that some creditors of the heavily indebted giant are demanding immediate payback of loans.

-Last year, a leaked letter from Xu apparently asked for permission from regulators to restructure prompted market panic - although Evergrande later said it was a fake.
+Last year, a leaked letter from Mr Xu apparently asking for permission from regulators to restructure prompted market panic - although Evergrande later said it was a fake.

 However, the ensuing unrest led the group and its investors to agree to the repayment of some 130 billion yuan of debt.

-The Shenzhen-based group has been dubbed a "grey rhino" by Beijing - a large company with alarming debt that presents a systemic financial risk.
+The Shenzhen-based group has been dubbed by Beijing as a "grey rhino" - a large company with alarming debt that presents a systemic financial risk.

-Any bankruptcy would have major repercussions on the world's number-two economy.
-The debt-laden developer reported a drop in first-half profit in late August, as net income fell 29 percent from a year earlier to 10.5 billion yuan.
+Any bankruptcy would have major repercussions on the world's second largest economy.
+The debt-laden developer reported a drop in first-half profit late last month, as net income fell 29 per cent from a year earlier to 10.5 billion yuan.

 Company bosses will now have to try to reduce its debt while keeping up profitability, as Beijing tightens the conditions of access to credit for real estate developers.